engineerjoe440/selprotopy/_sources/index.rst.txt

 Contact Info:
 ~~~~~~~~~~~~~
+As mentioned in the [caution](https://engineerjoe440.github.io/selprotopy/#warning-caution)
+above, this project is not associated with Schweitzer Engineering Laboratories (SEL) in any
+way, and as such, all contacts for questions, support, or other items should be directed to
+the resources listed here.

 For issues found in the source code itself, please feel free to open an
 `issue <https://github.com/engineerjoe440/selprotopy/issues>`_, but for general inquiries